MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### WebView2 Now Available

-The Microsoft Edge WebView2 control allows you to embed web technologies (HTML, CSS, and JavaScript) in your native apps and is now available for the HoloLens2.
+The Microsoft Edge WebView2 control allows you to embed web technologies (HTML, CSS, and JavaScript) in your native apps and is now available for the HoloLens 2.
 The WebView2 control uses Microsoft Edge as the rendering engine to display the web content in native apps.
 With WebView2, you can embed web code in different parts of your native app, or build all of the native app within a single WebView2 instance.

 ![Image shows Native UI and WebView2 components in an app.](media/hololens-insider/webview2.jpg)

-To start building a WebView2 app, see Get started with WebView2 for a general overview.
+To start building a WebView2 app, see [Get started with WebView2](/microsoft-edge/webview2/) for a general overview.
 HoloLens specific documentation will be available soon.

 The following is a list of known issues that will be addressed in future Insider release previews: